Acceptable Use Policy for computing and network resources at Malone University

-The purpose of this policy is to define student, faculty, and staff expectations related to the appropriate use of Malone computing and networking resources and to communicate the manner in which computing resources are regulated and monitored.
+The purpose of this policy is to define student, faculty, and staff expectations related to the appropriate use of Malone computing and network resources and to communicate the manner in which these resources are regulated and monitored.

-All computer use should be performed in a manner which promotes the mission of Malone and is consistent with all principles of Malone's Community Agreement, particularly with respect to practicing integrity and accountability.
-The Academic Integrity Policy, as stated in the Malone Catalog, applies to all computer usage.
+All computing and network resources should be used in a manner which promotes the mission of Malone and is consistent with all principles of Malone's Community Agreement, particularly with respect to practicing integrity and accountability.
+The Academic Integrity Policy

-Malone expects students, faculty, and staff to utilize the Internet, other computer-related information, and computer games in a manner consistent with the mission and purpose of the University.
-Those in violation are subject to the normal judicial procedures specified for violations of the Malone Community Responsibilities.
+Malone expects students, faculty, and staff to utilize the Internet, intranet other computer-related information in a manner consistent with the mission and purpose of the University.
+Those in violation are subject to the normal judicial procedures specified for violations of the Malone community responsibilities.

 Compliance with Federal, State, and Local Law